-- continued scientific progress in our research and development programs; - the magnitude of our research and development programs; - · progress with preclinical testing and clinical trials; - the time and costs involved in obtaining regulatory approvals; - the costs involved in filing and pursuing patent applications, enforcing patent claims, or engaging in interference proceedings or other patent litigation; - competing technological and market developments; - the establishment of additional strategic alliances; - · the cost of commercialization activities and arrangements, including manufacturing of our product candidates; and - the cost of product in-licensing and any possible acquisitions.
+- · continued scientific progress in our research and development programs; - · the magnitude of our research and development programs; - progress with preclinical testing and clinical trials; - the time and costs involved in obtaining regulatory approvals; - the costs involved in filing and pursuing patent applications, enforcing patent claims, or engaging in interference proceedings or other patent litigation; - competing technological and market developments; - the establishment of additional strategic alliances; - the cost of commercialization activities and arrangements, including manufacturing of our product candidates; and - the cost of product in-licensing and any possible acquisitions.

 We intend to seek additional funding through strategic alliances, and may seek additional funding through public or private sales of our securities, including equity securities.
-For example, we have an effective shelf registration statement on file with the Securities and Exchange Commission (SEC) which allows us to issue shares of our common stock from time to time for an aggregate initial offering price of up to \$125 million, and we have a Committed Equity Financing Facility (CEFF) with Kingsbridge Capital Limited (Kingsbridge) covering the potential sale of shares of our common stock for up to \$75 million in gross proceeds.
-As of January 31, 2012, we have used approximately \$88 million under the shelf registration statement and have approximately \$37 million still available.
+For example, we have effective shelf registration statements on file with the Securities and Exchange Commission (SEC) which allows us to issue shares of our common stock from time to time for an aggregate initial offering price of up to \$187 million.
 In addition, we have previously financed capital purchases and may continue to pursue opportunities to obtain additional debt financing in the future.
 In the past few years, the credit markets and the financial services industry have experienced a period of unprecedented turmoil and upheaval characterized by the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
 These events have generally made equity and debt financing more difficult to obtain.
 Accordingly, additional equity or debt financing might not be available on reasonable terms, if at all.
-Any additional equity financings, including funds raised under the CEFF, will be dilutive to our stockholders and any additional debt financings may involve operating covenants that restrict our business.
+Any additional equity financings will be dilutive to our stockholders and any additional debt financings may involve operating covenants that restrict our business.